ILLIXR/ILLIXR/docs/docs/adding_mediapipe.md

 #### Calculator Code

 Mediapipe calculators are class based objects that inherit from `CalculatorBase`.
-You should name your c alculator something useful and put the header and code files in `mediapipe/calculators/util`.
+You should name your calculator something useful and put the header and code files in `mediapipe/calculators/util`.
 The code below is a minimum outline of what you will need.